mmistakes/made-mistakes-jekyll/_posts/articles/2013-07-31-paper-53-introduction.md

 **ProTip:** Sometimes approaching the "point of no return" is a good thing --- especially when you need a color for lightening.
 Instead of using pure white, I like to start with the base color I'm working with and crank the luminosity way up to make less dramatic tints when erasing.
 {: .notice}

-## Perfect these gestures
+## Gestures to Perfect

-If you only learn two gestures for Paper, make them Rewind and Zoom.
+If you only learn two gestures when using Paper, make them Rewind and Zoom.

 ### Rewind {#rewind}